Model Relationships

 Blueprint also allows you to define many of the relationships available within Laravel, including: belongsTo, hasOne, hasMany, and belongsToMany.

-To define one of the additional relationships, you may add a relationships section to your model definition.
+To define one of these relationships, you may add a relationships section to your model definition.
 Within this section, you specify the relationship type followed by a comma separated list of model names.

 For example, the following definition adds some common relationships to a Post model: